-Pain Physicians NY (Brooklyn & NYC) provides a full range of Epidural Steroid Injections (Cervical Epidural Steroid Injections) as well as advanced pain management services including electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.
+Pain Physicians NY (Brooklyn & NYC) provides a full range of Epidural Steroid Injections (Cervical Epidural Steroid Injections) as well as advanced pain management services including marijuana treatment, electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy.

 Cervical Epidural Steroid Injections

 The cervical epidural space is the area around the neck radiating from the spinal cord.
 The nerves covering this area originate from the spinal cord and spread outwards to the shoulders, upper back and down the arms.
 An inflammation of the nerves around this area can cause pain in the neck, upper back and shoulders, sometimes moving down to the arms as a sharp pain.

 Most of the times, the pain is dull and can be managed by oral over-the-counter painkillers like ibuprofen or even prescription painkillers that are more powerful.
 Sometimes, however, even these pain relievers become ineffective, rendering the patient unable to operate or perform everyday tasks due to severe pain.
 In these cases, cervical epidural steroid injections are used to deliver anti-inflammatory steroids directly to the nerves and relieve the pain.